rascul/lw/quests/crier/caemlyn.md

 layout: default
 ---

-> <smaller>Rats are a damm plague round the city, bring me a scalp!</smaller>
+1. Rats are a damm plague round the city, bring me a scalp!

-> <smaller>I need an oilstone for the weaponsmith.
-Look south of the city and bring me one.</smaller>
+2. I need an oilstone for the weaponsmith.
+Look south of the city and bring me one.

-> <smaller>Too many thieves around.
-At least our forces have frightened one - bring me his scalp!</smaller>
+3. Too many thieves around.
+At least our forces have frightened one - bring me his scalp!

-> <smaller>Basel, he's lost his spectacles, near those Aringill woods, apparently.
-Give them to me.</smaller>
+4. Basel, he's lost his spectacles, near those Aringill woods, apparently.
+Give them to me.